santerihukari/santerihukari.github.io/courses.markdown

   <div class="state" id="state">Loading courses…</div>

   <p class="intro">
     This page lists university-level courses completed.
 Use the tag chips and search to filter by topic.
+Some courses have a link to the implementation page.
   </p>

   <div class="toolbar">